 The speed of uploading a file and adding the upload event to the blockchain is compared for the system with PoET consensus and no consensus.
-For the experiments with the PoET consensus, the sleeping time for each node is a random amount of time between 1000 and 10,000 ms. The results are obtained by executing the method 100 times and dividing the result in ms by 100.
+The results are obtained by executing the method 100 times and dividing the result in ms by 100.